 Want to make a beautiful handmade greeting card this holiday season?
 Dive deep into your craft stash for things like buttons and other embellishments, grab a few friends and have a card making party!
 Of course I wanted to add a crochet element to the card, so I opted for a pretty little crochet tree.

 Don’t have time to make everyone on your list a handmade gift?
 Not to worry…gift them with a handmade card to go along with anything you like!

 Need a little extra help?
 There’s a full video tutorial too!

 By Jennifer Dickerson

-Click below to watch a full video tutorial on how to make this project:
+Click below to watch the full video tutorial:

 Click the button below to add this project to your Ravelry queue:

 - Worsted weight yarn scraps for tree (I used Red Heart Super Saver in “Spring Green”)

 - H (5.0 mm) crochet hook